jwyuen/dotslash/README.md

 checkValidInput()

 // The path to a configuration file if you want to use logging and email
 // notifications.
-Should return a string getConfigPath()
+Should return a string if you have a config, or null if you
+// don't want to use logging and email functionality getConfigPath()
 ```